 The principles of information management are described below.
-Five focus areas are described in 3.1.3 The information management life cycle.
-These are:
+Section 3.3 The information management life cycle describes five focus areas.

 - 1. Planning, information creation and acquisition.
 The creation of information using internal and external data sources and the acquisition of information from various sources. - 2.
 Representation and metadata.
-The use of standards to represent metadata, data and information; This is of primary importance to enable the interoperability and longterm usability of the information. - 3.
+The use of standards to represent metadata, data and information; this is of primary importance to enable the interoperability and long-term usability of the information. - 3.
 Publication and exchange of information.
-The creation and publication of discovery metadata in a standardized format enabling users to discover, access and retrieve the information. - 4.
+The creation and publication of discovery metadata in a standardized format, enabling users to discover, access and retrieve the information. - 4.
 Usage and communication.
 The publication of guidance material on the use of published information, including on the limitations and suitability of the information and any licensing terms. - 5.
 Storage, archival and disposal.
 The policies and procedures for business continuity and disaster recovery, as well as retention and disposal.

-3.1.1.3 Intended audience
+3.1.3 Intended audience